-I fully understand that I am responsible for the payment of any back taxes and declar fees incurred. e that I am responsible for all Signature of Owner or Agent: Date: IMPORTANT: Your application cannot be processed until determined complete by the Planning Staff.
-A complete when all applicable fees are paid (such as Midway Water Board, Midway Sanitation District, or items listed herewith are provided or considered not applicable by the Planning Office.
-All application for Requirements Section 16.16.5 Preliminary Plan - Standard Subdivisions and PUDs ut-of-pocket expenses, etc.) and all After review of the Concept Plan by the Planning Commission, the developer shall preparate shall submit 10 copies of the plan on 11" x 17" size paper to the Planning Department, Planning Commission for its review and recommendation.
+I fully understand that I am responsible for the payment of any back taxes and declar fees incurred. e that I am responsible for all Signature of Owner or Agent: Date: IMPORTANT: Your application cannot be processed until determined complete by the Planning Staff. complete when all applicable fees are paid (such as Midway Water Board, Midway Sanitation District, o items listed herewith are provided or considered not applicable by the Planning Office.
+All application for Requirements Section 16.16.5 Preliminary Plan - Standard Subdivisions and PUDs ut-of-pocket expenses, etc.) and all After review of the Concept Plan by the Planning Commission, the developer shall preshall submit 10 copies of the plan on 11" x 17" size paper to the Planning Department, Planning Commission for its review and recommendation.
 The purpose of the Prelimin how the proposed development plan will be able to meet the standards required under the applicable laws or regulations after considering the issues and recommendations found phase.
 While the Preliminary Plan is not expected to contain construction drawings, it is Preliminary Plan will demonstrate compliance with this Title.
 The Preliminary Plan shall contain the following information.
-If any of the following in by the information submitted during the Concept Plan Review, that same information in the Preliminary Plan Application. to then be sent to the ary Plan is to demonstrate he Land Use Title and other during the Concept Review s expected that the CHECKLIST □ A. Description of how the development will implement Midway City's Vision. □ B. Type of development. □ C. Name of development. □ D. Applicant entity name, primary contact name, civil engineer, architect, designer a contact addresses, phone numbers, fax numbers, and email addresses for each. □ E. Legal description with section tie. and attorney, with respective ☐ F. Zone boundaries and designations. ☐ G. North point and a scale consistent with a scale that is on a standard engineering so ☐ H. A statement that lists the issues discussed during the Concept Review and reconc Preliminary Application being submitted at this time.
+If any of the following in by the information submitted during the Concept Plan Review, that same information in the Preliminary Plan Application. to then be sent to the lary Plan is to demonstrate the Land Use Title and other during the Concept Review is expected that the CHECKLIST □ A. Description of how the development will implement Midway City's Vision. □ B. Type of development. □ C. Name of development. □ D. Applicant entity name, primary contact name, civil engineer, architect, designer a contact addresses, phone numbers, fax numbers, and email addresses for each. □ E. Legal description with section tie. □ E. Zana houndaries and designations. and attorney, with respective ☐ F. Zone boundaries and designations. ☐ G. North point and a scale consistent with a scale that is on a standard engineering s☐ H. A statement that lists the issues discussed during the Concept Review and reconce Preliminary Application being submitted at this time.
 If this Preliminary Application is previously approved Master Plan, this application must: 1.
 Disclose the approved Master Plan that is being implemented; 2.
-Disclose all conditions that were attached to that Master Plan for subsequent implemented. iles those issues with the to implement part of a 3.
-Contain a reconciliation between the Development Agreement approved for the Mas that shows how this application conforms with the previous approval.
-If the applicant wishes to amend the Master Plan approval, then the applicant may not s Application alone but must submit a Master Plan amendment request consistent with the Chapter for a new Master Plan. submit a Preliminary ☐I. A site plan showing location of all buildings, building pads, lots or structures, the structures including a description of building materials to be used in the construction of ☐J. Dimensions of side, rear and front yards, and the location of all building pads for its limitation sides. fall units. building sites.
-K. Location and description of all common areas, sensitive lands, recreational and of (Note: Any off-site open space trading provisions allowed by this Title shall have been approval before applying for Preliminary Plan recommendation to the City Council by submitting an application for preliminary approval.)
-L. Topography shown by contours at no greater interval than 2 feet except that a greater interval than 2 feet except than 3 feet except than taken to the City Council for the Planning Commission ater interval may be permitted when the property is outside the survey boundary, if specifically authorized by the City Council.
+Disclose all conditions that were attached to that Master Plan for subsequent implements.
+Contain a reconciliation between the Development Agreement approved for the Master Plan iles those issues with the to implement part of a nentation; that shows how this application conforms with the previous approval.
+If the applicant wishes to amend the Master Plan approval, then the applicant may not a Application alone but must submit a Master Plan amendment request consistent with the Chapter for a new Master Plan. submit a Preliminary ☐I. A site plan showing location of all buildings, building pads, lots or structures, the structures including a description of building materials to be used in the construction of ☐J. Dimensions of side, rear and front yards, and the location of all building pads for f all units. building sites. ☐K. Location and description of all common areas, sensitive lands, recreational and o (Note: Any off-site open space trading provisions allowed by this Title shall have been approval before applying for Preliminary Plan recommendation to the City Council by submitting an application for preliminary approval.) ☐L. Topography shown by contours at no greater interval than 2 feet except that a grewhen the property is outside the survey boundary, if specifically authorized by the City taken to the City Council for the Planning Commission eater interval may be permitted